-- Book Ends: The season premiere involves a villain trying to kidnap the King.
-The season finale involves a villain succeeding in kidnapping the Queen.
+- The season 1 premiere involves a villain trying to kidnap the King.
+The season 1 finale involves a villain succeeding in kidnapping the Queen.

 - The mysterious black rocks in the "What the Hair?" premiere episode that made Rapunzel's hair magically grow extra long, start sprouting up again in Old Corona and play a crucial part of the episodes "Queen For a Day", "The Quest for Varian", "The Alchemist Returns", and "Secret of the Sun Drop".